DaithiShan/spaceambush/testing.md

 - Fix Applied

   - I tried a few different fixes.
-But the most effective was simply adding the following code to the top level body DOM element
+But the most effective was simply adding the following CSS to the top level body DOM element

   ```
   body{